theFox6/factory/MANUAL_EN.md

 * "fans" can blow items away
 * the "Vacuum" collects items in its radius
 * the "Swapper" sorts items that are inserted to the upper slots, the items you put into the lower left and right slots tell where to sort incoming items (items can be taken at the coloured sides with a "Pneumatic Taker")
+* the "Vacuum Sorter" takes dropped or moving items below if they are the same as the inserted item
 * you can store water and lava in a "Storage Tank" by punching it with a bucket
-* the "Miner" digs down and brings the recources up
+* the "Miner" digs down and brings up the recources
-* the "Autocrafter" will use the recipe put into the upper left slot to create something out of the recources in the lower slots nd will put the products into the upper left slot
+* the "Autocrafter" will use the recipe put into the upper left slot to create something out of the recources in the lower slots and will put the products into the upper left slot
-* the "Sappling Treatment takes saplings in the upper slot and sapling fertilizer in the lower slot to make wood
+* the "Sappling Treatment Plant" takes saplings in the upper slot and sapling fertilizer in the lower slot to make wood
-* the "Industrial Furnace" is like a default furnace but it needs a smoke tube
+* the "Industrial Furnace" is like a default furnace but it needs less coal for more performance but also a smoke tube
 * the "Industrial Squeezer" is a press that makes tree sap out of trunks and compressed clay out of clay; in the upper the recource in the lower slot fuel; it also needs a smoke tube
+* the "Wire Drawer" makes strings of the inserted material
-* the "Smoke Tubes" have to be at least 2 and may be up to 7 blocks long
+* the "Smoke Tubes" have to be at least 2 and may be up to 7 blocks high

 # the Swapper
 The Swapper is a sorting machine.